-Homophobia and gender stereotypes combine to create barriers for male survivors of sexual abuse/assault, which may seem impossible to overcome—the unfortunate result is that many males struggle to get the help they need.
+Homophobia, transphobia, and gender stereotypes combine to create barriers for male survivors of sexual abuse/assault, which may seem impossible to overcome—the unfortunate result is that often, men struggle to get the help they need.
+In addition, some people think that men deserve to be assaulted due to their sexual orientation and/or gender expression.

 If you are an adult survivor of childhood sexual abuse, you are not alone.
-1 in 6 males* will be a victim of sexual violence before the age of 18.
+1 in 6 boys* will be a victim of sexual violence before the age of 18.

 To download our brochure about male sexual abuse and assault, click here.